szattila98/web_blackjack/README.md

-# web_blackjack
+# Web Blackjack
-Blackjack web-app game for the MSc Software Engineering course at Miskolci Egyetem.
+Blackjack web-app game for the MSc Software Development course at the University of Miskolc.